-Patients need to take care when selecting a practitioner to perform cosmetic surgery
+Patients need to take care when selecting a practitioner to perform cosmetic surgery, experts have warned.

-As with any form of operation, cosmetic surgery carries an element of risk and patients should therefore make the effort to ensure the practitioner is qualified, especially if they are considering treatment abroad
+As with any form of operation, cosmetic surgery carries an element of risk and patients should therefore make the effort to ensure the practitioner is qualified, especially if they are considering treatment abroad, said Dr Sneh Khemka of Bupa.

 The associate medical director commented: "It's very important to advise people to go to the right surgeon - is their surgeon experienced in this field, do they have adequate knowledge and a history of doing enough of these procedures to be regarded as safe and competent?"